The covering numbers of rings: Introduction

 The origin of this problem comes from group theory, where there is an analogous notion of a cover (by subgroups) for a noncyclic group, and covering problems have a long and fascinating history.
 That no group is the union of exactly two proper subgroups is an easy exercise (and, in fact, a Putnam Competition problem from 1969; see \cite[Chapter 3, Exercise 15]{Gallian}).
 The earliest known consideration of covering numbers of groups was perhaps by Scorza \cite{Scorza}, who proved that a group is the union of three proper subgroups if and only if it has a quotient isomorphic to the Klein $4$-group; a nice proof of this result, which has been rediscovered a number of times through the years, can be found in \cite{Bhargava}.

 Problems related to covering numbers of groups have received considerable attention in recent years.
 Cohn \cite{Cohn} proved that there exists a group with covering number $p^n + 1$ for every prime $p$ and positive integer $n$ and conjectured that every solvable group has a covering number of this form.
 This conjecture was proven by Tomkinson \cite{Tomkinson}, who also proved that there is no group with covering number equal to 7.
-The covering numbers have been determined for various families of simple and almost simple groups (see, for instance, \cite{Britnell1, Britnell2, BryceFedriSerena, Holmes, Maroti, Swartz}).
+Covering numbers have been determined for various families of simple and almost simple groups (see, for instance, \cite{Britnell1, Britnell2, BryceFedriSerena, Holmes, Maroti, Swartz}).
 As noted above, no group has covering number 7, and other natural numbers exist that are not the covering number of a group (the next smallest examples being 11 \cite{DetomiLucchini} and 19 \cite{Garonzi}).
-All the integers $N \le 129$ that are not the covering number of a group were determined in \cite{GaronziKappeSwartz}, which also contains a good summary of the history and recent development of the related work for groups.
+All the integers $N \le 129$ that are not the covering number of a group were determined in \cite{GaronziKappeSwartz}, which also contains a good summary of the history and recent developments of the related work for groups.
 It is not known whether there are infinitely many positive integers that are not the covering number of a group.

 A natural question then arises: what can be said about covering numbers of other algebraic structures?
 The covering number of a vector space by proper subspaces was determined by Khare \cite{Khare} (see also \cite{Clark}).
-The 2014 article by Kappe \cite{Kappe} provides a good survey of recent research, but there have been some notable results since its publication.
-Gagola III and Kappe \cite{GagolaKappe} prove that for every integer $n > 2$, there exists a loop whose covering number is exactly $n$, and Donoven and Kappe \cite{DonovenKappe} prove that the covering number of a finite semigroup that is not a group and not generated by a single element is always two.
-Furthermore, they show that for each $n \ge 2$, there exists an inverse semigroup whose covering number (by inverse subsemigroups) is exactly $n$.
+The 2014 article by Kappe \cite{Kappe} provides a survey of recent research, but there have been some notable results since its publication.
+Gagola III and Kappe \cite{GagolaKappe} proved that for every integer $n > 2$, there exists a loop whose covering number is exactly $n$, and Donoven and Kappe \cite{DonovenKappe} proved that the covering number of a finite semigroup that is not a group and not generated by a single element is always two.
+Furthermore, they showed that for each $n \ge 2$, there exists an inverse semigroup whose covering number (by inverse subsemigroups) is exactly $n$.
+Recently, the covering number of modules by proper submodules was studied in \cite{KhareTikaradze} and \cite{Ghosh}.